-I knew I was going to have to kill this bird, it was just too violent, it was killing too many birds.
+I knew I was going to have to kill this bird, it was decimating the bird population.
 Sure enough my hatchet was right there, leaning up against the wall by the screen door.
-I grabbed the bird and laid its head on a stump, and though it hurt my heart to kill any bird, I cut it right across the neck, its head barely attached by a thread of skin.
+I grabbed the bird and laid its head on a stump, and though it hurts my heart to kill anything, I cut it right across the neck, its head barely attached by a thread of skin.

 I went into the house to discover we’d invited guests over and they’d already arrived for dinner.
-A husband and wife were there with their future son in law.
+I hastily prepared a meal, adding the bird I’d just killed as a centerpiece to my feast.
+A husband and wife were waiting in the dining room with their future son in law.
 Their daughter would be there shortly.
 She had a peculiar habit of turning into a bird every night to hunt.

 Surely she would be done soon, turn back into a woman and join us.

 I realized immediately what I had done.
-That ferocious bird I killed was surely this families daughter, this mans fiance.
+That ferocious bird I killed was this families daughter, this mans fiance.
 They were all somehow destined to eat her in the meal I’d prepared, not realizing what had happened until she was settled deep in their bellies.
+Then they could feel her in their guts.
+She would be so deep in they couldn’t get her out.

 I couldn’t let that happen.
 I had to tell them.